DiegoFraR/swe3313Project/Project Plan/Team Assignments.md

 * Record presentations for each part of the project

 ### And Finally, Everyone
-* Work on the final presentation
+* Record part of presentation
 * Manage time and risk